zaigie/palworld-server-tool/README.en.md

 ## Download

 > [!CAUTION]
 > The task of parsing `Level.sav` requires **significant system memory (often 4GB-6GB) in a short period (about 1-3min)** , this portion of memory is released after the parsing task is completed.
 Ensure your server has enough memory!
-If not, consider syncing the save files to your personal computer via [rsync](https://github.com/WayneD/rsync) for running.
+If not, consider syncing the save files to your personal computer via [rsync](https://github.com/WayneD/rsync) for running.**The file synchronization Agent tool between the tool and the host will be develop later to achieve deployment separation.**

 Download the latest executable files at: